d4t4s3c/KDBXcrack/README.md

 ### Overview

-If you are unable to crack a master password from a [KeePass](https://keepass.info/) database version 4.x with [keepass2john](https://github.com/openwall/john/blob/bleeding-jumbo/src/keepass2john.c) and it shows you the following error:
+This tool is ideal if you are unable to crack a master password from a [KeePass](https://keepass.info/) database due to incompatibility with version 4.x with [keepass2john](https://github.com/openwall/john/blob/bleeding-jumbo/src/keepass2john.c) and it displays the following error:

 >! database.kdbx : File version '40000' is currently not supported!